Tom Morello: Early life

-Morello graduated from high school with honors in June 1982 and enrolled at Harvard University as a political science student that autumn.
+Morello graduated from high school with honors in June 1982 and enrolled at Harvard University as a political science student that autumn and lived in Currier House.
 His band Bored of Education won the Ivy League Battle of the Bands in 1986 with Carolyn Bertozzi, a laureate of the 2022 Nobel Prize in Chemistry, on keyboards.
 Morello graduated in 1986 with a Bachelor of Arts degree in social studies.
-He moved to Los Angeles, where he supported himself, first by working as an exotic dancer:When I graduated from Harvard and moved to Hollywood, I was unemployable.
+He moved to Los Angeles, where he supported himself, first by working as an exotic dancer:

+When I graduated from Harvard and moved to Hollywood, I was unemployable.
 I was literally starving so I had to work menial labor and, at one point, I even worked as an exotic dancer.
 'Brick House' (by the Commodores) was my jam!
 I did bachelorette parties and I'd go down to my boxer shorts.
 Would I go further?
 All I can say is thank God it was in the time before YouTube!
 You could make decent money doing that job – people do what they have to do.

 Adam Jones, a high school classmate, moved to Los Angeles as well; Morello introduced Jones and Maynard James Keenan to Danny Carey, who would form the band Tool.

-From 1987 to 1988, Morello worked in the office of U.S. Senator Alan Cranston (D-CA); however, this proved to be a negative experience for Morello, who decided to never pursue a career in politics:I never had any real desire to work in politics but if there was any ember burning in me, it was extinguished working in that job because of two things: one of them was the fact that 80 percent of the time I spent with the Senator, he was on the phone asking rich people for money.
+From 1987 to 1988, Morello worked in the office of U.S. Senator Alan Cranston (D-CA); however, this proved to be a negative experience for Morello, who decided to never pursue a career in politics:

+I never had any real desire to work in politics but if there was any ember burning in me, it was extinguished working in that job because of two things: one of them was the fact that 80 percent of the time I spent with the Senator, he was on the phone asking rich people for money.
 It just made me understand that the whole business was dirty.
 He had to compromise his entire being every day.
 The other was the time a woman phoned up to the office and wanted to complain that there were Mexicans moving into her neighborhood.
 I said to her, 'Ma'am, you're a damn racist' and she was indignant.
 I thought I was representing our cause well but I got yelled at for a week by everyone for saying that!
 I thought to myself that if I'm in a job where I can't call a damn racist a damn racist then it's not for me.